The Department of Cognitive Science’s PhD requirements consist of coursework, teaching experience, and research papers. View the Degree Checklist.

 The general Cognitive Science PhD requirements are designed to meet the following goals:

 Students become expert in their primary area of research interest and are prepared so that they will be competitive for academic positions in one of the traditional disciplines.
+Students take several advanced courses that the student, in conjunction with his/her advisory committee, determines to be important for achieving expertise in a chosen research area and marketplace competitiveness.

-Students develop the ability to understand, appreciate, and critically evaluate work in the various sub-disciplines of cognitive science by taking a selection of courses, two each in the areas of cognitive psychology/neuropsychology, computation, and linguistics; and one each in philosophy and cognitive neuroscience.
+Students develop the ability to understand, appreciate and critically evaluate work in the various sub-disciplines of cognitive science by taking a selection of courses, two each in the areas of cognitive psychology/neuropsychology, computation and linguistics and one each in philosophy and cognitive neuroscience.
 Students may place out of breadth courses based on undergraduate coursework and (for certain courses) based on examination.
 It is not uncommon for a student to place out of two breadth requirements.

 - Cognitive Neuroscience, one course